Applying the metallicity-dependent binary fraction to double white dwarf formation: Implications for LISA: Conclusions

-We extended our study to include three binary evolution assumption variations to investigate whether the DWD population reduction was robust to changes in assumptions for mass transfer stability and common envelope ejection efficiencies.
-While our binary evolution assumption variations change the size of the LISA-observable populations dramatically, the reduction in the size of the close Galactic DWD population and the height of the confusion foreground for models which assume a metallicity-dependent binary fraction is robust.
 An important consequence of a lower Galactic DWD confusion foreground is that relative to the total DWD population, more DWDs can be individually resolved because of the reduction in competing GW signals.
-While the number of DWDs radiating GWs in the LISA frequency band is reduced by a factor of two for model FZ relative to model F50, the number of resolved sources is less affected with a population-wide reduction of $14\%$.
+While the number of DWDs radiating GWs in the LISA frequency band is reduced by a factor of two for model FZ relative to model F50 for variations $\alpha25$ and $q3$, the number of resolved sources is less affected with a population-wide reduction of $22\%$ for the former, and surprisingly only by 5\% for the latter.
 These results are far-reaching since the strength of the Galactic DWD confusion foreground has direct consequences on the detectability of all other LISA sources with small SNRs.
-An increase in resolution capability from the reduced confusion foreground can be extended to other galactic binaries that LISA will observe at these frequencies like those involving neutron stars and stellar-origin black holes, as well as other more exotic GW sources like merging supermassive black holes, extreme mass ratio inspirals, or cosmological GW backgrounds.
-Based on our results, we suggest that studies which employ fits to the confusion foreground based on population synthesis results consider reducing the strength of the Galactic foreground PSD by a factor of two.
+An increase in resolution capability from the reduced confusion foreground can be extended to other Galactic binaries that LISA will observe at these frequencies like those involving neutron stars and stellar-origin black holes, as well as other more exotic GW sources like merging supermassive black holes, extreme mass ratio inspirals, or cosmological GW backgrounds.
+Based on our results, we suggest that studies which employ fits to the confusion foreground based on population synthesis results consider reducing the strength of the Galactic foreground PSD by a factor of two depending on the chosen binary evolution model.